-On March 12, 2012 the Governmental Ethics Office of Puerto Rico issued Circular Letter No. 2012-01 in which it stated that non compliance with CAPs could be considered a violation of Act 1-2012 if by not complying public funds or property were considered lost.
+On March 12, 2012 the Puerto Rico Office of Government Ethics issued Circular Letter No. 2012-01 in which it stated that non compliance with CAPs could be considered a violation of Act 1-2012 if by not complying public funds or property were considered lost.

-By June 30, 2020, the OCPR had received 532 and evaluated 498 CAPs to ascertain compliance with the recommendations contained in the audit reports; this represents 94 percent of the evaluations.
+By June 30, 2021, the OCPR had received 621 and evaluated 650 CAPs to ascertain compliance with the recommendations contained in the audit reports.
 This figure includes initial CAPs and complementary reports.
-During fiscal year 2018-19 the OCPR received 730 and evaluated 725 CAPs, the 5 remaining were evaluated during fiscal year 2019-20.
 The Executive Order and Regulation No. 26 state that government entities should apply the same procedures applicable to the Comptroller's audit report recommendations contained in the external auditors' management letters.
 If, upon due consideration, the chief executive determines that the recommendations of the external auditors cannot be adopted, this determination should be appropriately documented and sustained.